mikan-laboratory/ghost-remix/README.md

 ### Basics

+1. Create `.env` file in root directory, using `.env.example` as a template.

-1. Use `tilt up` to install dependencies, generate prisma client, and start services with
+2. Use `tilt up` to install dependencies, generate a prisma client, and start services.

-2. Seed database with button in Ghost section of Tilt UI
+3. Seed database with button in Ghost section of Tilt UI

    - If you want to inspect the database, you can manually trigger a GUI from the Tilt UI.